conner-olsen/eu5-fix-trade-companies/README.md

 ### Manual Installation
 1. Clone or download this repository
-2. Copy the `in_game` folder contents to your EU5 mod directory
-3. Copy the `main_menu` folder contents to your EU5 mod directory
+2. it to\Documents\Paradox Interactive\Europa Universalis V\mod
-4. Enable the mod in the launcher
+3. Enable as normal in game.

 ## Project Structure